 After the table I figured I needed a bar.
 The frame is made out of 2x4.
 The trim work is more Grade A select pine from Lowes.
-The actual sides are a 3/16" thick pine panneling that Lowes sells.
-The top wood slabs are something my Grandfather had laing around in his wood pile.
+The actual sides are a 3/16" thick pine paneling that Lowes sells.
+The top wood slabs are something my Grandfather had laying around in his wood pile.

 I needed a place to store my kayak too, so I figured why not above the bar.
 The kayak itself is almost 17.5' long.
 The wall was just wide enough.
 I was going to build the mounting system, but Amazon sold something that did the trick.
 While I was at it I bought a Futon, and made a giant Jinga set.
 I found some good cushioned chairs from Costco for $15 each.
 I had some left over wood, so I made a shelf to go behind the bar and a shot glass holder.
 I have a little mini fridge now too.